keelancook/notebook/_notes/contextualization-on-the-mission-field.md

 ### Cultural Relativism vs. Ethical Relativism

+## Realities of Contextualization
+Despite the real risks involved with contextualization in cross-cultural missions, one must come to grips with the realities of contextualization.

+### All theology is, in fact, contextual theology.
+Hiebert rightly demonstrates that a critical realist epistemology provides the best grounding for a healthy evangelical approach to Scripture and the world.
+A critical realist distinguishes between the divine revelation of Scripture as the inpsired, inerrant Word of God given to man, and the theology that Christians derive from that revelation.
+Theology is human understanding of Scripture.
+In that regard, it is unavoidably cultural and contextual in nature.[[Hiebert, Anthropological Reflections on Missiological Issues, 30.::rsn]] This does not mean, however, that theology cannot be accurate, but that it is always contextual and approximate.

+Both Tim Keller and David Clark concur with Hiebert concerning the inevitablility of contextualization.
+Clark writes,
+>It is simplistic to think that we are *tabulae rasae* as we interpret the Bible and develop theological convictions.
+Unquestionably, culture affects theology.
+The critical question is this: What should theologians do with that cultural influence?[[Clark, To Know and Love God, 76-77.::rsn]]

+Concerning contextualization, Keller asserts two truths that must be held in tension: there is only one gospel and there is no one way to express the Christian faith.
+For someone to preach or teach, they must choose some form in which to do so.
+This choice necessarily contextualizes the gospel in a particular direction.
+In fact, not thinking intentionally about contextualization merely leads to deeply contextualizing toward one's own culture.[[Keller, Center Church, 93-96.]]
+Hiebert agrees, referring to the act of contextualizing toward one's own culture as noncontextualization.[[Hiebert, *Critical Contextualization*, 107.::rsn]]

+### Translatability as a Christian Strength
+Andrew walls notes that the essentially contextual nature of Christianity is one of it's greatest strengths.
+Unlike other religions that attempt to rigidly transmit cultural forms or deny translation, Christianity is eminently translatable.
+This truth, along with the providence of God, is one reason for the wide spread of Christianity and it's ability to be relevant in any culture and confront any worldview.[[Walls, Missionary Movement in the History of Christianity, ??::rsn]]

+### The Bible and Contextualization
+The Bible explicitly gives warrant for the translation of the gospel (and theology) across cultures.

+#### Relevant Texts:
+* Acts 15 - The Jerusalem Council
+* Acts 17 - Paul at Mars Hill

+#### The Bible as Example of Contextualization
+* Written in several different languages across a large region of the world by many authors spread out over hundreds of years.
+* Each of gospels and Paul's letters demonstrates contextuality.
+*
 ---
 ## Notes from Critical Contextualization chapter of *Anthropological Reflections on Missiological Issues*
 * Noncontextualization ironically leads to syncretism.
 When the pieces of worldview are not addressed by the gospel, they merely go underground.
 Christianity becomes a veneer over an old worldview.
 Western Protestant culture is passed on, but the underlying worldview remains unchanged.
 The result is a folk religion. [[Hiebert, Critical Contextualization, 106.::rsn]]